ghi-electronics/Documentation/software/tinyclr/tutorials/collections.md

 ## ArrayLists

+ArrayLists have a significant advantage over arrays in that ArrayLists are automatically resized as needed, whereas arrays are limited to a fixed number of elements.
 The following code sample creates an ArrayList, adds a couple of records, and then iterates through the ArrayList items and displays each record.

 ```cs
 class Program {